MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/view-incidents-queue.md

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

-The **Incidents queue** shows a collection of incidents that were flagged from machines in your network.
+The **Incidents queue** shows a collection of incidents that were flagged from devices in your network.
 It helps you sort through incidents to prioritize and create an informed cybersecurity response decision.

 By default, the queue displays incidents seen in the last 30 days, with the most recent incident showing at the top of the list, helping you see the most recent incidents first.